There’s a quiet problem lurking inside every fast-moving IT environment, and it’s not phishing, ransomware, or patching delays.

 What exactly are disconnected apps?

-Disconnected apps are tools that don’t integrate with your identity provider (IdP).
-They’re not automated.
-SSO or SCIM does not govern them.
+Disconnected apps are tools that don’t integrate with your identity provider (IdP), meaning they aren't automated or governed by SSO or SCIM.
 And yet they’re being used across your company every day, by employees, contractors, and sometimes former team members.

 Common examples: